Here are some resources I've found helpful and that I hope you will find helpful, too.

 Writing and Illustrating

-Writing With Pictures, by Uri Shulevitz.
+• Writing With Pictures, by Uri Shulevitz.
 Start here.
 (Possibly out of print but that's why we have eBay.)
-This is the best book out there on writing and illustrating picture books.
+The best book out there on writing and illustrating picture books.
 The chapters on the printing process may be outdated, but never the chapters on storytelling.
 See also Picture This: How Pictures Work, by Molly Bang.

 • Tips and techniques from Marla Frazee are here.